arduino/docs-content/content/software/app-lab/tutorials/03.cli/apps-lab-cli.md

 ---
-title: 'Arduino App Lab CLI: Manage Apps from the Command Line'
+title: 'Arduino App CLI: Manage Apps from the Command Line'
 description: Learn how to use the Arduino App Lab CLI, the command line interface for launching Apps on the UNO Q board.
 author: Karl Söderby
 tags: [UNO Q, Linux, CLI]